 What if I live in co-housing or a rental?

 If you are interested in applying as part of an organization, you will need to secure permission from your landlord, and likely coordinate how long-term care will be maintained.
-Since applications are accepted first-come first-serve, if you are interested but need time to coordinate, please email Lily Butler, Friends of the Arboretum Native Plant Sale Coordinator, npscoordinator@foamadison.org to hold your spot.
+Since applications are accepted first-come first-serve, if you are interested but need time to coordinate, please email the Friends of the Arboretum Native Plant Sale Coordinator, npscoordinator@foamadison.org to hold your spot.
 We will be reserving at least one garden for an organization or group housing situation in order to accommodate the extra time needed to coordinate.

 What to expect if you are selected?

-If you are selected, we will provide notice of the selection by May 3, 2024.
+If you are selected, we will provide notice of the selection by May 2, 2025.

-You will be responsible for picking up the garden from the Arboretum on Tuesday, May 14 or Wednesday, May 15, 2024 and should be planted within a couple of weeks.
+You will be responsible for picking up the garden from the Arboretum on Tuesday, May 13 or Wednesday, May 14, 2025 and should be planted within a couple of weeks.
 Your rain garden will need extra weeding and watering in the beginning, but maintenance will taper off as plants grow in.
 For example, a healthy and grown-in rain garden requires weeding just a few times each year, minimal spring cleaning, and watering just during periods of drought.

 In order to best understand what works, FOA asks that you contribute to our shared learning through a final report or interview (written or in-person, based on your preference).